Note: All switches and contacts are shown in a mechanically at rest state.

 2 - Internal connections (thin lines) These connections are not made by external wires, but by conductive connections inside the blocks.

-5 - Wire cross section in mm.
+5 - Wire cross-section in mm.

 6 - The color of the wire matches the color of the wire in the car.
 Here: green white.

-13 - An alphanumeric combination means a detachable connection.
-Here T4 is a 4-pin connector.
-Designation T14/12 means T14 - 14-pin connector.
-12 = pin 12.
+13 - Alphanumeric combination means plug connection.
+Here T4 is a 4 - pin connector.
+Designation T14/12 means T14 is a 14 - pin connector.
+12 = contact 12.

 14 - The numbers in the circle indicate the location or position of the ground connection point (see legend).